rahulretnan/nx/docs/nx-cloud/private/ami-setup.md

 ```

 That's it!
 After a few minutes, you should be able to log-in with:

-- username: `,admin`
+- username: `admin`
 - password: `<the-password-you-set-above>`

 ### Applying the license

 Once you log-in, you will see an organisation has been created for you.
 1. You can rename it or create a new organization.
 2. Navigate to your new organization's page and send us it's id
    - It should look something like this: https://your-url.com/orgs/649f240f7fb955000c1fd10b/workspaces